Mast Cell Cancer In Dogs: For Us, A Little Bump And A Big Scare

 Berlin is my best friend.
 I would do anything for her.

-Unfortunately this meant I had to send her to the back so the Vet could perform the biopsy after all his other clients left.
+Unfortunately, I had to send her to the back so the Vet could perform the biopsy after all his other clients had left.
 To make matters worse, I had to help them put her in a kennel so she would be safe while waiting.
 Having come from the shelter, I promised her long ago that I would never put her in such a kennel.
 This just made it all the more heartbreaking.
-Not only did I have to walk out and a anxiously wait to pick her up as I attempted to hold back tears, but I broke my promise.
+Not only did I have to walk out and anxiously wait to pick her up as I attempted to hold back tears, but I broke my promise.

-I headed to the pet store to pick up a more comfortable cone as my husband headed home from work.
+As my husband headed home from work, I headed to the pet store to pick up a more comfortable cone.
 The vet called within 15 minutes saying I could pick up Berlin.
 The timing was so tight that I had to drop her off at home, change, kiss her and my husband goodbye, and leave.
 I told just one friend of the situation at the event.
 To add to the difficulty of being there and not at home with my girl, since my husband is typically at this reoccurring event with me, I was repeatedly asked, “Where’s Matt?”

 The drive home felt so long and I was so happy to fall asleep next to Berlin.